I remember the first time I encountered Kombucha.

 Now it’s so mainstream, you can buy it at the supermarket in a myriad of flavours.

-The good news is, Kombucha would have to be the easiest of all the fermented drinks to try, perfect for beginners!
+The good news is, Kombucha would have to be one of the easiest of all the fermented drinks to try, perfect for beginners!

 It is also mildly alcoholic, less than 0.5%, about the same as a piece of

-We discourage flavoured drinks at home and don’t have cordial, juice or soft drinks.
-My kids drink Kombucha and they love
+We discourage flavoured drinks at home and don’t have cordial, juice or soft drinks freely available.
+My kids drink Kombucha and they love it but are allowed just one glass a day.

 With three kids, that’s still a lot of Kombucha, so I have upped production!
 I use the